JS80P

 Distortion (DIST)

-Distort the waveform with a soft clipping distortion.
+Saturate the waveform using a soft clipping distortion.

 Randomness (RAND)